Phil0s/sc_golang_take_home_exercise/sc-take-home-assessment/sc-interns-master/README.md

     - Implement the suggested improvement.
 [Done]
     - Write up some unit tests in `folders_test.go` for your new `GetAllFolders` method [Attempted]

-- Component 2: [In_Progress]
+- Component 2: [Done]
   - Extend your improved code to now facilitate pagination.
-[In_Progress]
+[Done]
   - You can copy over the existing methods into `folders_pagination.go` to get started.
-[In_Progress]
+[Done]
   - Write a short explanation on why you choosen the solution you implemented.
-[In_Progress]
+[Done]

 ## What is pagination?
   - Pagination helps break down a large dataset into smaller chunks.